Sysmic76/Rita/_pages/wiki.md

 ### Get help inside Discord

-Use
+Use this command within any channel the bot has permissions
 ```bash
 !translate help
 ```
-or mention
+or mention the bot like so
 ```bash
 @Translator
 ```

 ### Requesting features or reporting bugs

-Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to find out how to operate the bot and report bugs.
+Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support, keep up to date with changes and report bugs.
+There is always somone that can help you.